intel/nauta/docs/user-guide/actions/template_packs.md

 1. Pick the pack's name.

-   The name should be unique and not conflict with any other packs available in the local packs folder.
-After naming the        pack, create a corresponding directory in the packs folder and populate its charts subfolder with the contents of the        chart.
+The name should be unique and not conflict with any other packs available in the local [packs](#packs) folder.
+After naming the pack, create a corresponding directory in the [packs](#packs) folder and populate its [charts](#charts) subfolder with the contents of the chart.
 Do not forget to set this pack name also in the chart.yaml file.
-Otherwise the new template will not work.
+Otherwise the new template won’t work.
+Instead of creating a completely new folder from scratch - you can also copy an existing one using `nctl template copy` command and the modify its content according to your needs.

 2. Create a Dockerfile.